bluga404/bluga404/README.md

 # 🦾 Horas Github!
-I am Walker Valentinus Simanjuntak, rigth now i am gaining experience at Apple Developer Academy @ IL as Cohort 7.
-I will work closely with recommender systems, web development, android development, and muc more to come.
+I am Walker Valentinus Simanjuntak, rigth now i am gaining experience as an iOS Developer at Apple Developer Academy @ IL as Cohort 7.
+I will work closely with Swift, SwiftUI, Data Persistence, and many more.
 I'm always open to collaboration on exciting projects.<br><br>While working, I do not forget to always sharpening my skill in things i like the most ```machine learning and data analysis```.

 <div align="center">
 Find me at